To the official DCGS Web Site.

 General Announcements:

 We have a private Facebook group for the paid members of the society.
-I urge all of you to sign up for a Facebook account (it's free) and then email the President for an invite to join the group.
+I urge all of you to sign up for a Facebook account (it's free) and then email the for an invite to join the group.
 When you become a member of the group, you will have access to electronic copies (PDFs) of nearly all the Society Newsletters.

 As a further inducement for you to join our Facebook group, take a look at the Newsletter Index, a PDF file, which has brief descriptions of the content of each issue.
 Additionally, the title and publisher of the primary article in each issue of the Newsletter is listed on our History page.
 You may find that we have published something that is of great interest to you.